-Quick Tip: How to Sort an Array of Objects in JavaScript
+Quick Tip: How to Sort an Array of Objects in JavaScript — SitePoint

 // array is sorted by band in descending order

-// array is sorted by albums in ascending order
+// array is sorted by name in ascending order

 Try it out

 In the code above, the hasOwnProperty method is used to check if the specified property is defined on each object and has not been inherited via the prototype chain.
-If it is not defined on the objects, the function returns
+If it’s not defined on both objects, the function returns

-0, which causes the sort order to remain as is (i.e the objects remain unchanged with respect to each other).
+0, which causes the sort order to remain as is (i.e. the objects remain unchanged with respect to each other).

-The typeof operator is also used to check the data type of the value of the property.
+The typeof operator is also used to check the data type of the property’s value.
 This allows the function to determine the proper way to sort the array.
 For example, if the value of the specified property is a

 string, a